CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 #### What are we going to implement?

-Given that a user navigates to the application
+Given that a user open the application in the browser
-When the application initially loads
+When the user navigates to the home page
 Then all of the books in the collection should be rendered on the page

 #### How are we implementing it?